vodik/thermostat/README.rst

 My DIY thermostat project.

-Still very much in an early phase of development, so don't expect to be able to run anything.
+Still super alpha, very early in development, so don't expect to be able to run anything.
+Don't stand by the code's quality yet.

 I want to build myself a programmable thermostat while also being able to distribute sensors around my apartment.
 This way I have the ability of